JonasDeBoeck/crypto-info-cloner/assignment/assignment.md

 The complete application architecture will look like [this](schema2.png).
 Every piece will be explained in detail.

+The database will look like [this](db_schema.png).
+You won't have to interact with this directly as we'll provide a library for that.
+In this library, we will set up some queries, transactions, unique constraints and so on.

 ## Application requirements

 Constraints are written in the specifica application requirements files.